Kwensiu/Pailer/README.md

 Thank you for providing a relatively complete GUI.
 I've attempted to add some features to enhance its management capabilities.

 However, the vast majority of it was AI-generated!
 Therefore, I will not submit a pull request.
 If any of the features I've added are useful to you, feel free to pull them directly or implement them in a more standardized way into your project.

-If my code causes any dissatisfaction, I apologize sincerely.
-I have almost no practical programming experience, so please bear with me.